Prim1Tive/Floorgrabber/readme.md

-# OpenSea Floor RealTime Alerts
+# OpenSea Floor RealTime Notifications.

 This Porject was cearted so one could track the floor of an NFT in any given moment by giving OpenSea NTF Profile URL